stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 medicine against Yig when the corn harvest came.
 They gave him some corn, and danced in proper regalia to the sound of whistle, rattle, and drum.
-They kept the drums pounding to drive Yig away, and called down the aid of Tir&aacute;wa, whose children men are, even as the snakes are Yig&rsquo;s children.
+They kept the drums pounding to drive Yig away, and called down the aid of Tir&aacute;wa, whose children men are, even as the snakes are Yig's children.
 It was bad that the squaw of Davis killed the children of Yig.
 Let Davis say the charms many times when the corn harvest comes.
 Yig is Yig.
 Yig is a great god.

   By the time the corn harvest did come, Walker had succeeded in getting his